Honest Charley: Leader of a growth industry

 Honest Charley's keen sense of business put him in the forefront of an industry which was poised for growth.
 After World War II, many returning soldiers had a great deal of mechanical aptitude after keeping GI vehicles running on the battlefield, and they had a need for excitement.
 Hot rods were made popular by magazines and movies.
 Hot Rod (1950), The Fast And The Furious (1954) and Running Wild (1955) and other movies were in theaters.
 Pete Petersen began publishing Hot Rod Magazine with encouragement and capital investment from Honest Charley, who was also an advertiser in the first issue.
 As business grew, Honest Charley's Speed Shop moved to a larger 14,000 square foot store at 3813 Rossville Blvd.
 In 1964 Honest designed and built a state-of-art 30,000 square foot distribution warehouse at 108 Honest Street off Lee Hwy. near the runway of Lovell Field.

 While attending major races such as the Indianapolis 500, Honest established personal relationships with many of the West Coast manufacturers like Vic Edelbrock, Fred Offenhauser, Phil Weiand, Ed Iskenderian (Isky Cams), Els Lohn (Eelco), Willie Garner (Trans Dapt), Paul Schiefer, and George Hurst.
 Through this network he was able to influence output supply and avoid backorder problems which negatively affected other distributors.
 Also he was also able to have some products labeled as his own brand.
 In addition to retail, Honest Charley's sold wholesale to many small chains and independent stores.
 In the 1970s the company began franchising smaller stores across the southeast.

 Racing sponsorship

 Honest Charley built several race cars during the early years of the Speed Shop.
 Each was recognizable by his company name hand painted on the side of the car.
 In 1953 on the Daytona Beach Road Course his modified '39 Ford sedan with a Mercury 59A engine won the Daytona Century Race with a speed of 137 mph.
 He was a major sponsor of drag racers "TV Tommy" Ivo and "Jungle Jim" Liberman, both of whom prominently displayed his logo on their cars.
 From 1971-72 he sponsored the NHRA sanctioned All-American Stars & Stripes Whole Earth Open Drags race at Beech Bend Park in Bowling Green, KY.
 He attended the Indy 500 every year from the '30s to the '70s.
 He was well known at many other tracks such as Daytona and Bristol.
+Honest Charley Speed Shop had two locations both of which were located in Little Rock, Arkansas and sponsored the yellow 1964 Pontiac GTO called "The Old Goat".
+It was owned by Fred Buchanan and Charles "Chuck" Prichard.
+Chuck Prichard built the car and was the Engine Builder and Tuner.
+The Old Goat was raced by Chuck Prichard of Little Rock, AR all across Arkansas, Texas, Oklahoma, and Louisiana at drag strips such as, Carlisle Drag-O-Way located in Carlisle, AR.
+Chuck Prichard owned and managed the Honest Charley Speed Shop # 2 located at 7418 Baseline Rd in Little Rock, AR.